jiah29/jiah29/README.md

 - 👋 Hi, I’m @jiah29
-- 👀 I’m interested in artificial intelligence, machine learning, cognitive science, ethics of technology & learning more about social issues
+- 👀 I’m interested in artificial intelligence, machine learning, cognitive science, geography, ethics of technology & learning more about social issues
 - 🌱 I’m currently a second year computer science student at University of Toronto
 - 📫 How to reach me: my email is jiahao.choo@mail.utoronto.ca